ClemensGerstung/LowPolyEngine/Readme.md

 4. Select the mingw installation in CLion:
     * File | Settings | Build ,Execution... | Toolchains
     * Set MinGW Home to {MSys2 installation dir}\mingw64

+#### Open Project

+Open the project with your IDE and create a build.

+If you're using Visual Studio make sure that the LowPolyEngine.Test Project is set to startup project!

 ## What's next?